contains the active ingredient atorvastatin calcium

 Avoid drinking large quantities of alcohol.

-Drinking large quantities of alcohol may increase your chance of Lorstat causing liver problems.
+Drinking large quantities of alcohol while taking Lorstat may increase your chance of getting liver problems.

 Avoid drinking large quantities of grapefruit juice.